76mrmario/kubix/readme.md

 It's a little http-server that return somthing to sender.
 Based on node.js http-server.
 ### Build Docker Image
+Tag it with your docker-hub-id (for later push to docker hub) and name it (in this case kubix)
 ```bash
 docker build --build-arg "begruessung=Hello" -t 76mrmario/kubix .
 ```
 ### Login to Docker Hub
+For pushing to docker hub login.
 ```bash
 docker login -u 76mrmario
 ```